 Refinancing?
 Beware of Conventional Wisdom

 Consumer advocate Marc Eisenson is probably best known as author of The Banker's Secret, the "bible" on mortgage pre-payment.
 Marc wrote the following article at our request -- as a warning to all who visit here hoping to refinance their mortgages.
-It's a great example of the advice you'll find in Marc's -- and frequent hsh.com contributor, Gerri Detweiler's -- new book, [block]31[/block].Order it online at the Good Advice Press site!
+It's a great example of the advice you'll find in Marc's -- and frequent HSH.com contributor, Gerri Detweiler's -- new book, Invest in Yourself: Six Secrets to a Rich Life.Order it online at the Good Advice Press site!

 Buy It at Amazon.Com

 With interest rates on a downslide, you're visiting HSH.com because you're tempted by the lower interest rates.
 Refinancing seems like a great way to save money.
 In fact, you're smart to be tempted to refinance.
 You'd be nuts to pay some bank more of your hard-earned money than you have to in interest.
 But don't make your decision based on conventional wisdom.
 It may cost you a fortune!

 Conventional Wisdom #1: Refinance when rates have dropped 2%.

 Real Wisdom #1: Invest the time to think through how long you're likely to live in your house -- or your refi may easily cost you more than sticking with your current loan.
 You gotta crunch the numbers from time to time.
 Now that the rates are so low would be an especially good time!

 The right time to refinance is when easy calculations show that you'll save money -- forget about the spread in rates!
 The longer you intend to be in your current home, the less rates need to drop for you to save money.
 Sometimes, less than a 1% drop will save you money.
 Here's how to figure that out: